-Sage have long been a market leader in business software, and their payroll software is admirably approachable for smaller businesses.
+Sage has long been a market leader in business software, and their payroll software is admirably approachable for micro and small businesses.

 - Free telephone assistance

 3. Payroo (free for fewer than ten employees, £3 per month, per employee thereafter)

 Payroo is a great little system designed entirely for small and medium sized business with a pricing structure to match.